ananditamahika/STA2543Project/README.md

-# STA2453 Project: Fish Detection from Sonar Video using YOLOv8 and DETR
+# STA2453 Project: Automating Sonar Image Analysis in Ontario Lakes for Fish Counting

 This project implements a complete object detection pipeline to identify and localize fish in underwater sonar video footage using both **YOLOv8** and **DETR (DEtection TRansformer)**.